 The address space size of the DDR interface is considerably larger than the address space size available from the Host interface.
 In order to access the full memory space of the DDR memory, a page register is used to provide the MSBs of the DDR address (the LSBs of the address are provided by the address provided by the Host interface).
-Since the host interface uses 17 address bits, only 217 bytes or 128 kB can be accessed without changing the page register.
+Since the host interface uses 17 address bits, only 2 bytes or 128 kB can be accessed without changing the page register.
 Bits 14:0 of the page register provides bits 31:17 of the DDR address.

-Block Start Address (Byte Addressing) Size (Bytes) Description DMA0 0 1024 Control Registers for DMA channel 0 DMA1 1024 1024 Control Registers for DMA channel 1 Page 2048 4 Page Register that provides the MSBs of the address when using the Host interface to access DDR (Write only) Version 2052 4 Version register (Read only)
+Block Start Address (Byte Addressing) Size (Bytes) Description DMA0 0 1024 Control Registers for DMA channel 0 DMA1 1024 1024 Control Registers for DMA channel 1 Page 2048 4 Page Register that provides the MSBs of the address when using the Host interface to access DDR (Write only)